EU's Rehn: Spanish bank aid terms subject to state-aid rules

-STRASBOURG, France, June 12 (Reuters) - Conditions imposed on Spanish banks that receive financial aid will be subject to EU state-aid rules, EU Economic and Monetary Affairs Commissioner Olli Rehn said on Tuesday.
+STRASBOURG, France (Reuters) - Conditions imposed on Spanish banks that receive financial aid will be subject to EU state-aid rules, EU Economic and Monetary Affairs Commissioner Olli Rehn said on Tuesday.

 “System wide and financial framework conditionality will include specific recommendations concerning financial sector supervision and regulatory requirements,” Rehn told lawmakers in the European Parliament.